Last Updated on April 10, 2023 by Dave Schoenbeck

 There are a few ways to go about finding a good PR firm.
 First, ask around.
 Your business contacts might work with an organization they can recommend.
-If not, look for examples of the kinds of press you’d like to generate for your business.
-If you see a quality press release for a company, find out which agency created it.
+If not, look for examples of the press you’d like to generate for your business.
+Finally, if you see a quality press release for a company, find out which agency created it.

-Even if you don’t end up working with those agencies, it helps to have a portfolio of examples you can show a potential PR firm to compare to the work that they usually do.
-Comparison preparation will help you determine whether a particular firm can get the results you need.
+Even if you don’t end up working with those agencies, it helps to have a portfolio of examples to show a potential PR firm to compare to the work they usually do.
+Comparison preparation will help determine whether a particular firm can get the desired results.

 Finally, trust your gut.
 You want to feel good about whatever PR firm you decide to work with, as you’ll ideally be working closely with them to manage your company’s reputation.
-If you’re not sure about the first one you talk to, it’s okay to look around until you find one that’s right for you.
+If you’re unsure about the first one you talk to, it’s okay to look around until you find one right.

-Now that you understand the difference between PR and marketing, there are plenty more business and leadership topics to explore.
-As a business coach, I’m always sharing my experience through weekly articles published right here on my website.
-Click here and subscribe to have my latest blog posts delivered to your inbox every week.
+Now that you understand the difference between PR and marketing, many more business and leadership topics exist to explore.
+As a business coach, I always share my experience through weekly articles on my website.
+Click here and subscribe to have my latest blog posts delivered to your inbox weekly.